0la0/phase-script/README.md

 * remove all old and unused components
 * create second event network that is not based on threshold events
 * necessity of multiple `onRemove`s
-* split sound and graphics roots into different bundles
+* linter
-* input component
+* velocity event triggers